valora-inc/wallet/packages/mobile/README.md

 If you're having an error with installing packages, or `secrets.json` not existing:

-try to run `yarn postinstall` in the monorepo root folder after running `yarn install`.
+try to run `yarn postinstall` in the wallet root folder after running `yarn install`.

 A successful `yarn postinstall` looks like: